ableplayer/ableplayer/README.md

 of the described version.
 If users turn on the Description button on their player controller, the described version of the video will be loaded instead of the non-described version.

-Starting with 2.3.1, a YouTube Data API key is required for playing YouTube videos in Able Player.
+Versions 2.3.1 through 3.2.12 required a YouTube Data API key for retrieving caption data from YouTube.
 Get a YouTube Data API key by registering your application at the [Google Developer Console][].
 For complete instructions, see [Google's Getting Started page].
 Note: All that's needed for playing YouTube videos in Able Player is a simple API key, **not** OAuth 2.0.

 After obtaining your YouTube Data API Key, insert the following code into your HTML page: